hanshoglund/vitry/manual.md

 ### Basic types

 #### Booleans
 The boolean type is written as `bool`.

-Boolean values are written as `true` or `false`.
+Its values are written as `true` and `false`.

 #### Numbers
 Vitry supports bignum natural, integer and rational numbers, as well as floating-point real and complex numbers.
 The types of these are writen as `nat`, `int`, `rat`, `float` and `complex` respectively.

 Natural, integers and rational numbers are written as sequences of digits.
-Vitry will automatically convert integers to rationals and vice versa.
+Vitry will automatically convert integers to rationals and vice versa:

   `152 `\
   `42  `\